Eman-0/inventory-api/README.md

-server is currently turned off as my aws free tier has run out.
+ssl cert on server is self signed so swagger testing will not work.